Bachelor of Education - International (MI004)

 This Bachelor of Education - International programme offers a unique opportunity to spend some of your time at third-level studying abroad with links to various institutions worldwide.
 It not only seeks to equip participants with the competence to teach at all levels of primary school in the Irish context, but it also allows you to turn your degree into an adventure of a lifetime, where you can set your sights on a study abroad experience that will stay with you forever!

-As a student on the programme you will study the same modules as your colleagues on the Bachelor of Education (MI005/MI006) except in Year 3, semester 5, where you will spend the semester studying abroad.
+As a student on the programme you will study many of the same modules as your colleagues on the Bachelor of Education (MI005/MI006).
+In Year 3, semester 5, you will spend the semester studying abroad.
 Not only will you explore teaching methodologies in a different context but the semester will also allow you to experience and understand the education system and policies of another country.
+On returning from your study abroad you will take education specialisation modules in Comparative Education.

 You will study at MIC’s many prestigious partner universities around the world.
 Subject to exchange balances, students may choose from locations such as the Australian Catholic University or universities in the USA such as Boston College; Loyola University, Chicago; University of San Francisco; Salve Regina University, Rhode Island; Regis University, Denver and many others throughout the world.